phpspec/phpspec/docs/manual/upgrading-to-phpspec-3.rst

-Upgrading to PHPSpec 3
+Upgrading to phpspec 3
 ======================

-PHPSpec 3.0 is still in development, but here is a guide to upgrading a test suite or an extension, based on BC-breaking changes made so far.
+phpspec 3.0 is still in development, but here is a guide to upgrading a test suite or an extension, based on BC-breaking changes made so far.

 Upgrading for Users
 -------------------

-So far, there are no changes that need to be made to get a typical test suite written for PHPSpec 2 to work with 3.0.
+So far, there are no changes that need to be made to get a typical test suite written for phpspec 2 to work with 3.0.
 We suggest trying the upgrade and running your tests to see what happens.

-If you are using 3rd party PHPSpec extensions, you may have to increase the version numbers for those as well.
+If you are using 3rd party phpspec extensions, you may have to increase the version numbers for those as well.

-As PHP 5.5 and below are no longer supported language versions, you will need to upgrade to PHP 5.6 or 7.0+ to use PHPSpec 3.
+As PHP 5.5 and below are no longer supported language versions, you will need to upgrade to PHP 5.6 or 7.0+ to use phpspec 3.

 Upgrading for Extension Authors
 -------------------------------

-Several interfaces have been renamed in PHPSpec 3.0.
+Several interfaces have been renamed in phpspec 3.0.
 Here is a quick guide to changes you will need to make in your code.

 - *PhpSpec\Console\IO* is now *PhpSpec\Console\ConsoleIO*